breadbyte/monokuma-hook/README.md

 `F9` forcibly opens the debug menu (for testing purposes).<br>
 `F10` opens the utilities and settings window.<br>

 If using a keyboard, `Q` decreases values, `E` increases values.
-Also makes you extremely dizzy.
+Also makes you extremely dizzy in some cases.

 #### Keyboard Control Layout
 `Z` = Cross<br>